Docker Now Supports Adding Host Mappings

 So far so good.
 But there are a couple more scenarios to consider.
 The first is how to handle the case where a single server is hosting multiple services.
 These services could be in a single Docker container, separate containers or not in a container at all.
 What’s important is that they are both on some remote server.

-So let’s consider the case where our services are named svca
+So let’s consider the case where our services are named svca and svcb.

 We could try to add both of them as host mappings.
 Let’s see how that